 Illustrators will be required to present each month work done in the Illustration Class and to participate in such Concours and examinations as may be announced during the season.
-They are also required to do Life Class work in drawing and are entitled to attend the Life Classes and the Still-Life Classes without extra charge.
-They are likewise entitled to attend the Lectures on Composition, Perspective, and Constructive Anatomy.
+Under the direction of their Instructor, they are also required to do Life Class work in drawing and are entitled to attend the Life Classes and the Still-Life Classes without extra charge.
+They are likewise entitled to attend the Lectures on Composition, Perspective, and Anatomy.